PACTOR

-PACTOR is a radio modulation mode used by amateur radio operators, marine radio stations, military or government users such as the United States Department of Homeland Security, and radio stations in isolated areas to send and receive digital information via radio.
+PACTOR is a radio modulation mode used by amateur radio operators, marine radio stations, military or government users such as the United States Department of Homeland Security & its cybersecurity agency CISA, and radio stations in isolated areas to send and receive digital information via radio.

 PACTOR is an evolution of both AMTOR and packet radio; its name is a portmanteau of these two technologies' names.

-PACTOR uses a combination of simple FSK modulation, and the ARQ protocol for robust error detection and data throughput.
+PACTOR uses a combination of simple FSK modulation, and the ARQ protocol for error detection and data throughput.
 Generational improvements to PACTOR include PACTOR II, PACTOR III, and PACTOR IV which are capable of higher speed transmission.
-PACTOR is most commonly used on frequencies between 1 MHz and 30 MHz.
+As PACTOR was designed to operate as a shortwave HF band radio, it commonly operates at frequencies between 3 MHz and 30 MHz.

 History

 PACTOR (Latin: The mediator) was developed by Special Communications Systems GmbH (SCS) and released to the public in 1991.

 PACTOR was developed in order to improve the reception of digital data when the received signal was weak or noisy.
 It combines the bandwidth efficiency of packet radio with the error-correction (CRC) and automatic repeat request (ARQ) of AMTOR.
 Amateur radio operators were instrumental in developing and implementing these digital modes.